-Meditation Classes & Buddhism in Charleston, SC
+Meditation in Charleston, SC

 The Meditation in Charleston group is a branch of Kadampa Meditation Center South Carolina (KMC SC), a 501(c)(3) non-profit organization whose aim is to help the general public to develop inner peace by offering meditation classes and practical Buddhist advice suitable for busy modern life.
 Our classes and events are open to everyone, you do not need to have experience or be Buddhist to benefit from the teachings and meditations.
 No pre-registration is required, just drop in!

 Meditation in Charleston: Bi-monthly Classes

 Upcoming classes will be held on the following dates:

 July 9 & 23